Guide

 7. Content freshness

 Update your key pages regularly with current dates, statistics, and information.
-AI engines prefer recent content.
+According to Seer Interactive's analysis of 5,000+ AI-cited URLs (compiled in the Digital Bloom 2026 AI Citation Position & Revenue Report), 65% of AI bot hits target content from the past year, 79% from the past two years, and 89% from the past three years.
 A "2026 Guide" will be cited over a "2024 Guide" for the same topic.

 How to check your AEO score

-Use Foglift's free scanner to check your website's AEO readiness.
-The GEO score measures how well your site is optimized across all 7 pillars:
+Use Foglift's free Website Audit to check your website's AEO readiness.
+The AI Readiness Score measures how well your site is optimized across all 7 pillars:

 - AI crawler access (GPTBot, ClaudeBot, PerplexityBot, Google-Extended)